How to Start a Daycare in California (2026)

 How much does it cost to start a daycare in California?

 A home-based family child care home typically costs $3,000-$15,000 to start, including licensing, background checks, training, insurance, and basic facility preparation.
 A center-based child care facility (30-75 children) typically costs $25,000-$120,000+ due to higher licensing fees, lease costs, build-out, commercial equipment, and staffing.
-California’s $800 annual franchise tax (waived the first year) adds to ongoing costs.
+California’s $800 annual franchise tax applies from the first year and adds to ongoing costs.

 Do I need workers’ compensation insurance for a daycare in California?